judka-uriel/uriel-book/uriel_en.md

-The Kabbalistic book *[Zohar](https://en.wikipedia.org/wiki/Zohar)* reveals that the point of the word *light*, that is, the capacity received through this light for humans to perceive and depict this concept — this itself is light (Sefer ha‑Zohar, Beresheet [5:34](https://www.sefaria.org/Zohar,_Bereshit.5.34)).
+The Kabbalistic book *[Zohar](https://en.wikipedia.org/wiki/Zohar)* reveals that the point of the word *light*, that is, the capacity received through this light for humans to perceive and depict this concept — this itself is light (Sefer HaZohar, Beresheet [5:34](https://www.sefaria.org/Zohar,_Bereshit.5.34)).
 The image visually illustrates this thought.
 <!-- The point is an infinitely small magnitude